moncla-lab/h5nx-Clades/README.md

 This is the documentation which is a work-in-progress for the Avian-flu Clademaker project

-This is a pipeline where we are taking a fast file from a source such as GenBank and using it to define nodes that branch off into a single clade.
+This is a pipeline where we are taking a fasta file from a source such as GenBank and using it to define nodes that branch off into a single clade.

 The way the pipeline works is the following: